PLC Programming Series for SLC 500, MicroLogix, and ControlLogix controllers.

-Highlights essential techniques and practices for using RSLogix 5000 development software and the ControlLogix controller platform.
-It is meant specifically to help those who are familiar with basic PLC logic and control development, but are transitioning to Allen Bradley’s more powerful PAC control systems.
-It addresses key elements that are necessary for becoming proficient in building ControlLogix based projects.
+Highlights essential techniques and practices for using Studio 5000 development software and the ControlLogix controller platform.
+It is meant specifically to help those who are familiar with basic PLC logic and control development, but are transitioning to Allen Bradley’s ControlLogix or CompactLogix automation solutions.
+Overall focus is on key elements that are necessary for gaining proficiency and mastery in troubleshooting ControlLogix based projects.